dcorns/AlongTheWayII/README.md

     Changes made to index.html and gpview.js.
 More changes needed.
     Now when a route is requested, the Leaflet map is opened in a new window and populated with clustered markers.
 Mouse over expanded markers to see names of the places.
 Mouse over clusters to see the area they cover.

+    Important varialbles used for Leaflet.0.7.2/index.html

+    var dataIn = window.opener; (this represents window object from the first index page)

+    var rtArray = dataIn.controller.routeObject.routes[0].overview_path; (this is the latlng array ([0].d,[0].e))

+    var PlaceArray=dataIn.places; (This is the array of all the Places data)

+    FYI if you ever need to know the properties of an object you can use Object.keys(obj) to drill it down.